subhranil002/30-Days-JS-Challenge/README.md

 -   **Task 9**: Write a function to merge two sorted arrays into one sorted array.
 Log the merged array.
 -   **Task 10**: (Optional) Write a function to solve the Fibonacci sequence using dynamic programming.
 Log the Fibonacci numbers.
 -   **Task 11**: (Optional) Write a function to solve the knapsack problem using dynamic programming.
 Log the maximum value that can be obtained.

+### Day 19: Regular Expressions

+-   **Task 1**: Write a regular expression to match a simple pattern (e.g., match all occurrences of the word "JavaScript" in a string).
+Log the matches.
+-   **Task 2**: Write a regular expression to match all digits in a string.
+Log the matches.
+-   **Task 3**: Write a regular expression to match all words in a string that start with a capital letter.
+Log the matches.
+-   **Task 4**: Write a regular expression to match all sequences of one or more digits in a string.
+Log the matches.
+-   **Task 5**: Write a regular expression to capture the area code, central office code, and line number from a US phone number format (e.g., (123) 456-7890).
+Log the captures.
+-   **Task 6**: Write a regular expression to capture the username and domain from an email address.
+Log the captures.
+-   **Task 7**: Write a regular expression to match a word only if it is at the beginning of a string.
+Log the matches.
+-   **Task 8**: Write a regular expression to match a word only if it is at the end of a string.
+Log the matches.
+-   **Task 9**: Write a regular expression to validate a simple password (must include at least one uppercase letter, one lowercase letter, one digit, and one special character).
+Log whether the password is valid.
+-   **Task 10**: Write a regular expression to validate a URL.
+Log whether the URL is valid.

 ## Resources